nallen05/old-norse/flokkr/README.md

 :ALSO runs FORMS if a flokkr clause *above* it was activated in the same tick.
  - :ALSO is unaware of what happens below it.
  - :INPUT only triggers :ALSO when a the terminal input is actually matched.
 So if there is terminal input but :INPUT doesn’t match it, that *won’t* cause :ALSO to run.
- - :SUBFLOKKR activity doens't trigger :ALSO, *unless* :PERCOLATE is truthy.
+ - :SUBFLOKKR activity doesn't trigger :ALSO, *unless* :PERCOLATE is truthy.

 Example:
 ```lisp